-The introduction of exterior composite shutters has vastly improved the options available for home improvement.
-Composite shutters are built with a similar appearance of those constructed from wood and have a much greater life expectancy.
+The availability of exterior composite shutters has vastly improved the options available for home improvement.
+Composite shutters are built with a similar appearance of those constructed from wood and have a greater life expectancy.
 The revolutionary synthetic material is durable in all climate conditions, and prices are more economical than other options.

-Pressed solid panel shutters have a very realistic appearance, and some styles are hard to differentiate from genuine wood.
+Composite solid panel shutters have a very realistic appearance, and some styles are hard to differentiate from genuine wood.
 The vertical styles and horizontal rails of composite raised panel shutters have only slight differences in size and in profile than natural wood.
-The solid mid-panel is exactly the same, making the two materials virtually identical.
-The shaker groove or flat panel styles also appears nearly the same as its wood counterpart.
+The solid raised panel of wood shutters is composite, making the two shutters virtually identical in display.
+The shaker or flat panel styles also appears nearly the same as its wood counterpart.